India's top court creates task force on workplace safety after doctor was raped and killed

 The rape and killing of the 31-year-old trainee doctor at Kolkata city’s R.G.
 Kar Medical College and Hospital has also focused rage on the chronic issue of violence against women.

-Thousands of people, particularly women, have marched in the streets of Kolkata demanding justice for the doctor.
+Thousands of people, particularly women, have marched in the streets of Kolkata and other Indian cities demanding justice for the doctor.
 They say women in India continue to face rising violence despite tough laws that were implemented following the gang-rape and murder of a 23-year-old student on a moving bus in Delhi in 2012.

 That attack had inspired lawmakers to order harsher penalties for such crimes and set up fast-track courts dedicated to rape cases.
 The government also introduced the death penalty for repeat offenders.